danielsaidi/website_danielsaidi/_posts/2020/2020-06-06-swiftui-sheets.md

 ## Conclusion

-As you can see, `SheetContext` can be used to manage all different kind of sheets and views.
+As you can see, `SheetContext` can be used to manage all different kind of views.
 It manages all state for you and lets you use a more convenient modifier.
-All you have to do is provide it with the sheets you want to present.
+All you have to do is provide it with the sheet you want to present.

 ## Source code